Safely Working with Gas Discharge Lamps and

 whole 'nuther discussion.

-Variac on a large neon transformer.
-Bring the voltage down to where the neon
+a large neon transformer.
+Bring the voltage down to where the neon just

-just flickers.
-This should be at a point approximately 78% of the required
+flickers.
+This should be at a point approximately 78% of the required voltage.

 A better way involves using a milliameter to measure open circuit and closed